dev-tips/dev-tips/README.md

 If you prefer to use Apache or nginx, check out the [»Getting started« section on the PRONTO website](http://prontocms.com/docs/getting-started).

+We’re using [gulp.js](http://gulpjs.com/) for automating tasks like concatenating and uglification scripts or compiling and minification of stylesheets.
+Install gulp if you haven’t already and use `gulp build` to generate all the relevant resources required to run the site.
+The task `guild dev` does exactly the same but additionally starts watching the file system for changes and rebuilds every time a change occurs.

 ## Contributing

 Well, that’s easy: simply head over to our [GitHub](https://github.com/fapprik/js-tricks.com) repository, fork it, make your contributions, and send a pull request.
 If you’ve never worked with PRONTO before, check out their [»Managing content« section](http://prontocms.com/docs/managing-content).